 Corporations teach that IT must be run like a business, with CIOs as business leaders, not technology pundits.
 Investments into IT should be spurred by business strategy.
 Nevertheless, at the 360 IT infrastructure event in London in 2010, with the recession causing a shift in IT roles and responsibilities, the general sentiment was that IT is very much a “changing face of business.”
 Attendees seemed to acknowledge the necessity of developing oneself and one’s staff into well-rounded, “business-savvy and technically-skilled” workers.

-The results of an ulterior CA Technologies study from 2012 on over 800 global businesses showed a clear disconnect between IT and their execs as the main reason for missed opportunities for revenue growth and reduced customer engagement and satisfaction.
+The results of the McKinsey study on over 800 global businesses executives say adoption of digitization and automation technologies has accelerated especially during the pandemic.
+This is telling with the growing need for IT and their execs to work together, as the lack of adapting to the raid changes could be a major reason for missed opportunities for revenue growth and reduced customer engagement and satisfaction.
 34 percent of the Business respondents in the survey dubbed their relationship with IT as “combative, distrustful or siloed”, and almost just as many on the IT side agreed.

 Perhaps the best solution is for both sales and marketing departments to better their technical knowledge, and for tech teams to improve their administrative and marketing knowledge?